karimarous/Getting_started_with_Terraform_and_AWS_FR/lab05/README.md

 # 2. Update your code with the variables

-2.1 Copy the following code into main.tf
+2.1 Replace the code that exist in main.tf with the following code

 ```
 resource "aws_security_group" "security_group" {